-- As at March 27, 2017, the date of this MD&A, SIR has one commitment to lease a property upon which it plans to build one new Reds® restaurant.
+- As at June 19, 2017, the date of this Management's Discussion and Analysis ("MD&A"), SIR has one commitment to lease a property upon which it plans to build one new Reds® restaurant.
 It is expected that the Reds restaurant will open during calendar year 2017.
-There can be no assurance that this restaurant will be opened or will become part of Royalty Pooled Restaurants.
-SIR has terminated a previous commitment to lease a property in Calgary, Alberta. - SIR's newest concept brand Scaddabush is demonstrating strong sales performance and SIR has continued with its program to rebrand its Alice Fazooli's concept brand into the more popular Scaddabush brand to drive sales growth.
-To date, SIR has converted two Alice Fazooli's locations into Scaddabush locations (Mississauga and Richmond Hill, Ontario) and, subsequent to Q2 2017, effective March 19, 2017, began the conversion of the Alice Fazooli's location in Oakville, Ontario.
-SIR plans to convert its last Alice Fazooli's restaurant by the end of calendar year 2017.
-SIR has also opened three new Scaddabush restaurants, including the one at the intersection of Yonge Street and Gerrard Street in downtown Toronto, Ontario, one in Scarborough, Ontario, and one on Front Street in downtown Toronto.
+There can be no assurance that this restaurant will be opened or will become part of Royalty Pooled Restaurants. - Scaddabush, SIR's newest concept brand, is demonstrating strong sales performance and SIR has continued with its program to rebrand its Alice Fazooli's concept brand into the more popular Scaddabush brand to drive sales growth.
+Previously, SIR had converted two Alice Fazooli's locations into Scaddabush locations (Mississauga and Richmond Hill, Ontario).
+During Fiscal 2017, SIR permanently closed one Alice Fazooli's location to open a new Scaddabush restaurant in its place (Oakville, Ontario).
+Subsequent to the quarter, effective June 18, 2017, SIR closed its last Alice Fazooli's restaurant in Vaughan, Ontario and plans to open a new Scaddabush restaurant in its place in early July 2017.
+SIR has also opened three new Scaddabush restaurants, including: one at the intersection of Yonge Street and Gerrard Street in downtown Toronto, Ontario; one in Scarborough, Ontario; and one on Front Street in downtown Toronto.
 The Scaddabush in Scarborough was added to Royalty Pooled Restaurants on January 1, 2017.
-The new Scaddabush on Front Street in Toronto will be added to Royalty Pooled Restaurants on January 1, 2018. - SIR has elected, as is its option, under the License and Royalty Agreement, to treat the Alice Fazooli's restaurant in Oakville, Ontario as a New Closed Restaurant and to treat the Scaddabush restaurant in Oakville as a New Additional Restaurant.
+The new Scaddabush restaurants on January 1, 2018. - SIR has elected, as is its option, under the License and Royalty Agreement, to treat the Alice Fazooli's restaurant in Oakville, Ontario as a New Closed Restaurant and to treat the Scaddabush restaurant in Oakville as a New Additional Restaurant.
 SIR is obligated to pay a Make-Whole Payment from the date of closure to December 31, 2017.
-The Alice Fazooli's restaurant in Oakville will cease to be part of Royalty Pooled Restaurants on January 1, 2018 and the new Scaddabush restaurant will be added to Royalty Pooled Restaurants on January 1, 2018.
-It is expected that the conversion of the Alice Fazooli's restaurant in Vaughan, Ontario to a Scaddabush restaurant, which is planned prior to the end of 2017, will also be treated as a permanent closure and New Additional Restaurant.
+The Alice Fazooli's restaurant in Oakville will cease to be part of Royalty Pooled Restaurants on January 1, 2018.
+The